ding-lab/germlinewrapper/README.md

 Add AF to the maf

+If there is no readcount from tumor bam for a germline variant, assign 0 to the readcount to tumor

 Usage: perl $0  --srg --step --sre --rdir --ref --log --groupname --users --q

 rdir = full path of the folder holding files for this sequence run (user must provide)